The Brahmaputra river system

 - the northern portion of Bangladesh.

-The river enters into Bangladesh near Dhubri, flowing Southwards, and is joined by the Tista from its right bank where it is known as the Jamuna and then it merges with the Padma.
+The river enters Bangladesh near Dhubri, flowing Southwards, and is joined by the Tista from its right bank where it is known as the Jamuna and then it merges with the Padma.
 Here it is named Meghna and finally empties into the Bay of Bengal.

-The river is well known for flood, channel shifting, and bank erosion because most of its tributaries are large that bring a large quantity of sediments due to heavy rainfall in its catchment area.
+The river is well known for flood, channel shifting, and bank erosion because most of its tributaries are large that bring a large number of sediments due to heavy rainfall in its catchment area.

 Tributaries of Brahmaputra river

 Left Bank tributaries: Lhasa river, Nyang river, Parlung Zangbo, Lohit river, Dhansiri river, Kolong river

 Right Bank tributaries: Kameng river, Manas river, Sankosh, Beki river, Raidak river, Jaldhaka river, Tista river, Subansiri river